hinance/hinance/README.md

 On the transformation stage user adds custom transactions categories, patches imported data, etc.

+## Scraping Stage

+On this stage Hinance runs Weboob to scrape the data from **banks** and **shops** websites.
+User needs to add corresponding **backends** for each website he/she wants to import the data from
+(please see [Weboob website](http://weboob.org/modules) for the instructions how to do this).
+After backends were configured, user must copy config file to the working hinance directory: `cp ~/.config/weboob/backends in/backends`.

 # Usage

 Create working directory where all program files will be stored: